 It means looking beyond the problem, and seeing the person.

-I am an Educational Psychologist practicing in the Northern Suburbs of Cape Town, in South Africa.
-I am passionate about children and encouraging them to reach their full potential.
-I am also passionate about parents and teachers who carry the mandate of raising and equipping the next generation.
-Together we can journey beyond the challenges of now, toward the possibilities of tomorrow.
+I am a Psychologist practicing in the Northern Suburbs of Cape Town, in South Africa.
+I am passionate about family, relationships, education, community engagement, and children.
+My purpose, through the work I do, this blog and in my every day as an individual is to journey with others and motivate them to towards their full potential.
+I want to encourage parents, teachers and others who carry the mandate of raising and equipping the next generation, assisting them through practical ideas, managing self-care and understanding their own path and how they intersect the lives of others.
+I believe that together we can journey beyond the challenges of now, toward the possibilities of tomorrow.

 For the most part I will address issues based on research and scientific findings.
-However, I will also share some personal beliefs, opinions and experiences that have shaped how I see parenting, teaching and childhood.
+However, I will also share some personal beliefs, opinions and experiences that have shaped how I see mental health and wellbeing, relationships, family, parenting, teaching and childhood development.
 My hope is that you will find this website helpful and informative.
+While these posts may be helpful, they cannot substitute the value and need for professional consultation.
+Please contact me should you require a therapeutic intervention.